Lovingkindness

 Loving Someone You Don't Enjoy

-As you continue this meditation, bring to mind a family member, a friend, a neighbour, an acquaintance or a stranger that you are having difficulties with.
+As you continue this meditation, think of a family member, a friend, a neighbour, an acquaintance, or a stranger with whom you are having difficulties.

 Repeat